 Yes, although not heavily, they shed all year but a daily rub-down and weekly brush should be enough to keep shedding to a minimum.

-How to train a bullmastiff to be a guard dog
+How to train to be a guard dog

 Bullmastiffs do not need any training to be a guard dog, it is in their nature to be protective of their family, they make excellent guard dogs and have been used as such for thousands of years.